RamSailopal/RamSailopal/README.md

 My journey with IT has also come "full circle" in that the those first confused interactions with MUMPS (now known as M) has now become active contributions to the development of M in the form of contributions to the open source YottaDB project.

+**I'm always keen to know about new open source projects, so if you have a project and think I can help, don't hesitate to connect**

  [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=RamSailopal)](https://github.com/RamSailopal/github-readme-stats)